Rules & Scoring

 AcroA routine using controlled moves such as front/back walkovers, limbers, handstands, headstands, cartwheels, round offs etc. Can contain gymnastic passes.
 Can contain flexibility moves or contortionist moves.
 Must contain 50% dance moves, steps, and choreography.

 BalletRoutine must consist of ballet technique.
 Must include classical steps and movements.
 No pointe shoes allowed.
+No Acro/Gymnastic tricks are allowed in this category.

 Character